Looking to spice up your pizza game? This vegetarian Mexican pizza is loaded with veggies and flavor. It’s the perfect veggie pizza for pizza night!

-- When the oven is ready, stretch the dough into a circle (see this video for instructions).
+- When the oven is ready, stretch the dough into a circle; see How to Stretch Pizza Dough for instructions.
 Carefully place the dough on a pizza peel spread with flour or cornmeal.

 - Spread the refried beans in a thin layer across the dough, then sprinkle with the shredded cheese.
 Top with tomatoes, green onion, and corn.